projectatomic/adb-atomic-developer-bundle/docs/quickstart.rst

 Running docker inside the Vagrant box
 =====================================

-Inside the vagrant box, you should be run docker containers
+Inside the vagrant box, you should be able to run docker containers
 Example: (following commands should be run inside the Vagrant box)

     **docker pull centos**